Open Kids: History

-In early December 2015 the band debuted on stage for the first time.
-The concert took place in Caribbean Club in Kyiv.
+In early December 2015, the band made their stage debut at the Caribbean Club in Kyiv.

-In February 2016 Open Kids presented their first song about love, "Кажется" ("It Seems").
+In February 2016, Open Kids released their first love song, "Кажется" ("It Seems").

-In October 2020 members of Open Kids released IGTV video announcing they will no longer participate in group.
-Shortly after producers released casting info.
+In October 2020, members of Open Kids announced via IGTV that they would no longer continue as a group.
+Shortly after, producers released information about casting for new members.

-In 2021, a new lineup replaced the old one.
+In 2021, a new lineup replaced the original one.